RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 # Introduction

-This certificate policy (CP) includes many distinct certificate policies: a policy for users with software cryptographic modules, a policy for users with hardware cryptographic modules, a policy for devices with software cryptographic modules, a policy for devices with hardware cryptographic modules, a policy for devices that sign PIV data objects, a policy for publicly trusted Server Authentication certificates, a high assurance user policy, three user authentication policies, and a card authentication policy.
+This certificate policy (CP) includes many distinct certificate policies: a policy for users with software cryptographic modules, a policy for users with hardware cryptographic modules, a policy for devices with software cryptographic modules, a policy for devices with hardware cryptographic modules, a policy for devices that sign PIV data objects, a high assurance user policy, three user authentication policies, and a card authentication policy.
 In this document, the term “device” means a non-person entity, i.e., a hardware device or software application.
-Where a specific policy is not stated, the policies and procedures in this specification apply equally to all eleven policies.
+Where a specific policy is not stated, the policies and procedures in this specification apply equally to all policies.

 The use of SHA-1 to create digital signatures is not allowed under Common Policy after 12/31/2013.